ateebahmad298-svg/ateebahmad298/README.md

 ---

 ### 🧠 About Me
-I’m currently working on:
-- 📰 Building a modern **e-newspaper platform** with SEO optimization & admin panel
-- 🤖 Creating a **Discord bot** with moderation, leveling & giveaway systems
-- 🖥️ Developing a **Pterodactyl hosting panel** with credits & auto server creation
+I enjoy learning new technologies, experimenting with AI-assisted tools, and turning ideas into real-world projects that combine functionality with clean design.

 ---